 - Your child must be a resident of Louisiana.

 - Your child must be either entering kindergarten or enrolled in a public school with a C, D, F, or T grade on both October 1 and February 1 of the current school year or a continuing Scholarship student

 - Your income must be below the figure listed for your household size.

 How does the Scholarship program considers students with disabilities?

 The Louisiana Department of Education does not consider a student’s disability when assigning students to nonpublic schools.
 Some nonpublic schools may not offer additional educational services for students with disabilities, but all schools must enroll all students awarded scholarships, regardless of disability.
-Please reference the school information on pages 33-35 for more information about special education services offered at participating nonpublic schools.
+Please reference the school information on the school profile for more information about special education services offered at participating nonpublic schools.
 Not all nonpublic schools offer special education services.
 Please contact the school(s) of your choice before listing them on your child’s application to ensure they are able to meet your child’s needs